DigicoUK/di_con_babyshark_enghost_yocto/README.md

 ## Setting up build environment
 1. Install system requirements for yocto scarthgap
+2. mkdir a new directory
 2. Clone repositories
-    - In the _parent_ directory to this repository, run `di_con_babyshark_enghost_yocto/clone-repositories`
+    - In the toplevel directory created in the previous step, clone this repository to it's own subfolder
+    - From the toplevel directory, run `di_con_babyshark_enghost_yocto/clone-repositories`
     - This will create necessary sibling directories with other required yocto layers, along with the yocto base source repo.